Christingle has been helping to change the lives of children for almost half a century.

 Making children's voices heard

 Right now, more than 118,000 children and young people are facing issues of hardship, abuse and neglect which are ruining their childhoods and future prospects.
 Issues like; poverty and neglect, sexual exploitation, substance misuse and mental health.
-The funds raised at Christingle events are vital in helping us to continue tackling these issue, raising over £1 million each year.
+The funds raised at Christingle events are vital in helping us to continue tackling these issues, raising over £1 million each year.

 By providing direct support we have been able to help thousands of children and young people move on from the effects of suffering harm and abuse, to taking positive steps in their lives.
 As well as our one-to-one support services, our research, policy and campaigns work focuses on lobbying government and influencing decision makers to ensure that all children are kept safe from harm and provided with the support they need to build their futures.